 Step one: don’t assume they’re ready for step five

-Imagine asking someone to sprint up ten flights of stairs with no handrail, no warning, no rest stops.
-They slip, stumble, or freeze—and we call it a lack of effort?
+Imagine asking someone to sprint up ten flights of stairs with no handrail, no warning, and no place to rest, then blaming them when they stop halfway up.

 What this article covers

-• What “meeting people where they are” actually looks like in digital learning
+• What “meeting learners where they are” really means in learning science

-• Simple strategies for adapting without lowering expectations
+• Practical strategies for reducing cognitive load without lowering rigor

 Design like today is the hardest day